tstruct/winterpolate/README.md

 C:\Users\runner\app\log.txt
 ```

-This is important for Windows command lines and file paths.
+This is important when interpolating Windows file paths and executable arguments.

 ---